fieldtrip/fieldtrip/JOSS/paper.md

 	cfg.headerformat = 'ctf_res4';
 	cfg.trialfun = 'ft_trialfun_general';
 	cfg.representation = [];
-	cfg.trl = 'reproduce/20221128T140217_ft_preprocessing_largecfginput_trl.mat';
+	cfg.trl =
+ 	'reproduce/20221128T140217_ft_preprocessing_largecfginput_trl.mat';
-	cfg.outputfile = { 'reproduce/20221128T140217_ft_preprocessing_output_data.mat' };
+	cfg.outputfile =
+ 	{'reproduce/20221128T140217_ft_preprocessing_output_data.mat'};
 	ft_preprocessing(cfg);

 	%%

-	% a new input variable is entering the pipeline here: 20221128T140224_ft_timelockanalysis_input_data.mat
+	% a new input variable is entering the pipeline here:
+ 	% 20221128T140224_ft_timelockanalysis_input_data.mat

 	cfg = [];
 	cfg.showlogo = 'yes';
 	cfg.tracktimeinfo = 'yes';
 	cfg.trackmeminfo = 'yes';
-	cfg.inputfile = { 'reproduce/20221128T140224_ft_timelockanalysis_input_data.mat' };
+	cfg.inputfile =
+ 	{'reproduce/20221128T140224_ft_timelockanalysis_input_data.mat'};
-	cfg.outputfile = { 'reproduce/20221128T140232_ft_timelockanalysis_output_timelock.mat' };
+	cfg.outputfile =
+ 	{'reproduce/20221128T140232_ft_timelockanalysis_output_timelock.mat'};
 	ft_timelockanalysis(cfg);

 Because here we used *reproducescript* for a simple pipeline containing only three function calls, the standardized script does not look much different.
 For more complex analysis pipelines the differences with the original scripts tend to be larger.
 We refer the reader to the extended examples mentioned above for further details.

 # Acknowledgements

 The authors would like to thank Lau Andersen for publishing his original data and analysis scripts in `@Andersen2018` and his help in executing the pipeline.
-Author MVE's research is supported by the Wellcome Trust (215573/Z/19/Z), author ES is supported by The Netherlands Organisation for Scientific Research (NWO Veni: 016.Veni.198) and The Wellcome Centre for Integrative Neuroimaging is supported by core funding from the Wellcome Trust (203139/Z/16/Z).
+Author ES is supported by The Netherlands Organisation for Scientific Research (NWO Veni: 016.Veni.198).

 # References